Mark 9.14-29,

 Jesus’s response reveals he fully expected his students to be able to handle this situation without him:

-Mark 9.19 KWL - In reply Jesus told them, “You untrustworthy kids!
+Mark 9.19 KWL - In reply Jesus tells them,

 Jesus’s complaint regularly gets misinterpreted, because Christians assume the “faithless and perverse generation”